michal-madeiski/studies-developing-web-applications-with-dotnet/README.md

 * Lab05 - introduction to c# and .net
 * Lab06 - basics of c#
 * Lab07 - linq queries and reflection in c#
+* Lab08 - routing and basic views of the razor engine in asp.net

 _Lab[number] is a one-week homework assignment._